-Historic Bramley Apple planting marks return of Armagh Food and Cider Festival
+Historic Bramley apple planting marks return of Armagh Food and Cider Festival

 Advertisement

-“By further planting and nurturing these apples, we are investing in our agricultural future and celebrating our heritage.”
+The planting has been made possible through the Plant Pathology Department at Nottingham Trent University – who in the past few years have taken over the original Bramley Apple tree and through a process of leaf culture have produced seedling trees which are the exact replicas of the original tree.

-The planting has been made possible through the Plant Pathology Deptartment at Nottingham Trent University – who in the last few years have taken over the original Bramley Apple tree and through a process of leaf culture have produced seedling trees which are the exact replicas of the original tree.
+This September, the award-winning Food and Cider Weekend returns to Armagh, promising a vibrant celebration of the region's world-famous produce.

 Advertisement